 - Consulting with investigators or DOE JGI staff to resolve issues, as needed

 Users are notified as projects reach specific milestones, either by automated emails or emails from your Project Manager.
 Your Project Manager will also consult with you to resolve any issues that may arise.
-You may monitor the status of your sequencing project at any time by logging on to the Genome Portals using your DOE JGI login.
+You may monitor the status of your sequencing project at any time by logging on to the Genome Portals using your JGI login.

-After sequencing/metabolomics has completed, your Project Manager will initiate analysis with the appropriate DOE JGI analysis team.
+After sequencing/metabolomics has completed, your Project Manager will initiate analysis with the appropriate JGI analysis team.
 During this time, your Project Manager will: